derluke/data-analyst/README.md

 > npm install
 > npm run build
 > ```
 > The built files will be placed in `frontend_react/deploy/dist/` which will be used by the deployment.
-See [React Frontend README](frontend_react/react_src/README.md) for more details on developing and building the React frontend.
+See `frontend_react/react_src/README.md` for more details on developing and building the React frontend.

 ### Change the LLM